Containerized Distributed Value-Based Multi-Agent Reinforcement Learning: Methods

 In this section, we present our novel containerized framework (Fig.~\ref{fig:framework}) for distributed MARL.
 We consider fully cooperative multi-agent tasks that can be modelled as a Dec-POMDP~\citep{oliehoek2016concise} consisting of a tuple $G\shorte\langle I, S, A, P, R, \Omega, O, n, \gamma\rangle$, where $I$ is the finite set of $n$ agents, $\gamma\in[0, 1)$ is the discount factor, and $s\in S$ is the true state of the environment.
 At each timestep, each agent $i$ receives an observation $o_i\in \Omega$ drawn according to the observation function $O(s, i)$ and selects an action $a_i\in A$, forming a joint action $\va$ $\in A^n$, leading to a next state $s'$ according to the transition function $p(s'|s, \va)$, and observing a reward $r=R(s,\va)$ shared by all agents.
 Each agent has local action-observation history $\tau_i\in \Tau\equiv(\Omega\times A)^*$.

 Distributed deep reinforcement learning aims to provide a scalable and time-efficient computational framework.
 In the multi-agent setting, distributed RL encounters unique challenges.

-(1) The experience of MARL agents typically consists of global states, local observations, and actions of all agents.
-Moreover, global states contain information of all agents.
+(1) The experience of MARL agents typically consists of local observations, and actions of all agents.
+Moreover, the centralized training with decentralized execution paradigm~\citep{foerster2017counterfactual, rashid2018qmix} requires global states that contain information of all agents.
 Therefore, the size of experience grows quadratically with the number of agents.
 Consequently, transferring experience across different devices is very consuming, leading to a very high CPU usage.
 Meanwhile, large volume experience may also cause block in inter-process communication.
 In order to reduce such overhead, we pack several actors and environments into one container and design a multi-queue manager to avoid blocking.
 The container only sends a portion of experience to the centralized learner, and the centralized learner learns a global policy from these experiences.
 The whole architecture consists of several containers and one centralized learner.

 (2) Another challenge of multi-agent reinforcement learning is that the action-observation space grows exponentially with the number of agents, posing a great challenge to exploration.
 Multiple containers allow us to do diverse exploration in a way that each container learns an individual policy different from others and uses that policy to explore.